fvaleri/strimzi-debugging/sessions/002/README.md

 pod/my-cluster-zookeeper-2                        1/1     Running   0          5m4s
 ```

-When the cluster is ready, clients need to trust the external CA and they will be able to connect.
+When the cluster is ready, clients just need to trust the external CA and they will be able to connect.